sky-uk/kafka-topic-loader/CONTRIBUTING.md

 The software is written in [Scala](https://scala-lang.org/) and is built with [SBT](http://www.scala-sbt.org/).

+The project is built and released for Scala versions 2.12 and 2.13.
-To compile and run tests: `sbt test`.
+To compile and test both versions run `sbt +test`.

 ## Performing a release (for project maintainers)